Take refuge into coziness

 - Hypoallergenic – The Clean Bedroom offers Ogallala down comforters made with a mix of Syriaca (milkweed), which calms down the allergens naturally found in the down.
 This makes it an ideal choice for those with allergies.

 - Longevity – Down and Ogallala down comforters can last years with proper care, becoming a true heirloom item.
 Synthetic materials vary in how quickly they will deteriorate.
 A down comforter is eco-friendly, saving landfill space since it can be handed down rather than thrown away.

-- DO Fluff Your Comforter – since down is naturally absorbent, you want to make sure oils and scents do not get trapped in your comforter.
+- DO Fluff Your Comforter – Down is naturally absorbent.
+Therefore, you want to make sure oils and scents do not get trapped in your comforter.
 Fluffing it will move around the filling to create airflow and prevent this from happening.

 - DO Hang Outside – On a low-humidity day, airing out your comforter can help fight moisture and add some freshness to the filling.